consensus-shipyard/mir/docs/README.md

 ### Follow-up events

 In certain cases, it is necessary that certain events are processed only after other events have been processed.
-For example, before sending a protocol message and delivering a request batch to the application, the protocol state might need to be persisted in a write-ahead log (WAL) to prevent unwanted behavior in case of a crash and recovery.
+For example, before sending a protocol message and delivering a transaction batch to the application, the protocol state might need to be persisted in a write-ahead log (WAL) to prevent unwanted behavior in case of a crash and recovery.
 In such a case, the protocol module creates three event: one for persisting the protocol state